+Capital outlay \$ 1,736,879.00

+Depreciation expense

+(1,413,298.00)

+323,581.00

-their estimated useful lives as depreciation expense.
-Capital outlay Depreciation expense \$ 206,076.00 (1,331,842.00) (1,125,766.00) The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and disposals) is to increase/decrease net position.
-(13,498.00) Capital assets purchased with Universal Service Fund (e-rate) proceeds are not reported in governmental funds.
-However, in the Statement of Activities, the e-rate proceeds are shown as capital grants and contributions.
-160,642.00 Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-(20,357.99) District pension contributions are reported as expenditures in the governmental funds when made.
+Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.

+District pension contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the Statement of Net Position because the reported net pension/OPEB liability is measured a year before the District's report date.
 Pension/OPEB expense, which is the change in the net pension/OPEB liability adjusted for changes in deferred outflows and inflows of resources related to pensions/OPEB, is reported in the Statement of Activities.

+Pension expense \$ (366,014.21)

+OPEB expense \$ 71,912.00 (294,102.21)

-Pension expense \$ 273,460.00 OPEB expense (411,164.00) (137,704.00) Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in
+Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.